Erayferah/fars_package/README.md

 # FARS

-## This is a repository for the package FARS, which was the final task in cre-
-## ating R packages course in Coursera.
+This is a repository for the package FARS, which was the final task in building R packages course in Coursera.

 In this package, there are couple of functions which would be helpful to load, rename, investigate, summarize and plot the data from the US National Highway